 Well, many firms see architecture and interior design as discreet professions and they tend to specialise in one of the other.
 I see architecture and interior design as integrated, with one informing the other.
 We particularly enjoy being able to do both the architecture and interiors for a project because we believe it creates more unified and authentic places.

 Q: Commercial, residential, institutional, interiors, architecture – you do it all.
 Do you have a personal favourite?

 All the sectors of our practice have grown over time because they reflect who we are, what our interests are, who we like to work with, and, most importantly, the interests of our clients.
 So no, I don’t have a personal favourite between them.

 Q: “We believe we become better designers by always trying new things, which allows us to bring a fresh eye to everything we do.”
 What new things does Deborah Berke Partners have planned for this year?

 Well, we have a lot of projects that have been in the office for a long time that will be completed this year, particularly institutional and commercial projects.
 So I’m excited about those buildings being put to use.
 I think a lot of these projects will be transformational for the people that use them and for the communities where they are located.
 The satisfaction of that never gets old.

 We are also publishing two books this year: House Rules will be published by Rizzoli and Working will be published by Artifice Books.

-Look out for the full feature on the finished 432 Park Lane, coming soon.
+Read the full feature on Deborah’s finished 432 Park Avenue apartment design here.